npmcdn-to-unpkg-bot/il-interpreter-search/README.md

 =================

 ##### What is this?
-A rails project for people looking for competent interpreters for anything legal-related.
+A rails project focusing on users looking for competent interpreters.

 ##### What problem does this solve?
-Existing registry at https://publicapps.illinoiscourts.gov/ may not clarify different types of professionals
+Existing registry at https://publicapps.illinoiscourts.gov/ may need a new look.

 ##### Project background
-Among other things, let's have the registry try a new look
+Among other things, let's have the registry try a new look.

 ##### Dependencies
 ruby 2.3.0